 Kofi Akamani, Ph.D.

-Kofi Akamani is an Assistant Professor of Forest Recreation and Conservation Social Science in the Department of Forestry at Southern Illinois University.
-He received his Ph.D. in Natural Resources from the University of Idaho.
-His interdisciplinary teaching and research agenda involves the integration of concepts from social-ecological systems research, rural sociology, and common pool resources among others with the aim of gaining a theoretical understanding of human-environment interactions across multiple scales from the local to the global, and informing policies that promote human well-being and ecosystem health across the rural urban continuum.
-He is particularly interested in understanding and enhancing the resilience of rural resource-dependent communities and the adaptive governance of forests, land and water resources in Ghana and the US.
+Kofi Akamani is an Associate Professor of Forest Recreation and Conservation Social Science in the Department of Forestry at Southern Illinois University.
+Akamani conducts research in rural communities in Ghana and the US in order to better understand and enhance the resilience of rural resource-dependent communities and the adaptive governance of forests, water resources, and agricultural landscapes in the face of climate change impacts and other change drivers.
+His interdisciplinary teaching and research integrate concepts from social-ecological systems research, rural sociology, and common pool resources among others, with the aim of gaining a theoretical understanding of human-environment interactions across multiple scales, and informing policies that promote human well-being and ecosystem health across the rural-urban continuum.

 Human dimensions of natural resource management; Resource-dependent community sustainability; International protected areas and conservation policy; Nature-based tourism and recreation planning; Resilience and vulnerability in rural and urban settlements; Adaptive governance of forests, land, and water resources; Natural resource collaboration and conflict management; Natural resource planning and policy analysis; Interdisciplinary research; Mixed methods research

-- Human Dimensions of Natural Resource Management (Graduate, classroom)
+- FOR 585 - Human Dimensions of Natural Resource Management

-- Forest Resources Administration and Policy (Undergraduate, classroom and online)
+- FOR 325 - Forest Resources Administration and Policy

-- Social Influences in Forestry (Undergraduate, classroom and online)
+- FOR 285 - Social Influences in Forestry

 - PhD.
 Natural Resources: University of Idaho, Moscow, Idaho, U.S.A.
 (05-2011)